leetjoy/council/weekly_summary_26-Aug-2023.md

 - [@0x2bc](https://pioneerapp.xyz/#/members/2098)

-    > Funding member and was already elected to the Council 10 times since the Mainnet launch.
+    > A founding member who has been elected to the Council 10 times since the Mainnet launch.
 He actively participates and possesses deep knowledge about the project.
     >
     - [Participates in the preparation of the Weekly Roundup report in collaboration with the HR group](https://blog.joystream.org/)
     - [Automate Council And Weekly Reporting](https://pioneerapp.xyz/#/forum/thread/555)